ibm-cloud-docs/cephaas/faq.md

 Valid volume names can include a combination of lowercase alphanumeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter and be unique across the entire deployment.

-You can change the name of an existing volume by using the UI, CLI, API and Terraform.
+You can change the name of an existing volume by using the UI, CLI, and API .
 See [this information](/docs/cephaas?topic=cephaas-renaming-block-volume&interface=ui) for details.

 ### How many volumes can be provisioned per deployment?
 {: faq}